gknowles/dimcli/docs/README.md

 ## Optional Values
-You use the '?' [flag](#argument_names) on an argument name to indicate that it can be optional.
-Only non-booleans can have optional values, booleans just work off of their present or absent.
+You use the '?' [flag](#argument_names) on an argument name to indicate that it is optional.
+Only non-booleans can have optional values, booleans are evaluated just on their presence or absence.

-When an optional argument is not passed in the variable is left with the default given in the cli.arg\<T>() call.
-For a user to set an optional value on the command line it must be connected (no space) to the name, otherwise it is interpreted as not present and the implicit value is used instead.
-The implicit value can be changed using arg.implicitValue().
+For a user to set an optional value on the command line it must be connected (no space) to the argument name, otherwise the value is interpreted as not present and the arguments implicit value is used instead.
+If the name is not present at all the variable is left with the default given in the cli.arg\<T>() call.

+The implicit value defaults to T{}, and can be changed using arg.implicitValue().

 For example: